javascript-tutorial/en.javascript.info/1-js/04-object-basics/01-object/article.md

 Why does the `in` operator exist?
 Isn't it enough to compare against `undefined`?

 Well, most of the time the comparison with `undefined` works fine.
-But there's But there's a special case when it fails, but `"in"` works correctly.
+But there's a special case when it fails, but `"in"` works correctly.

 It's when an object property exists, but stores `undefined`: